sandstorm/awesome-sustainable-software/README.md

 JS/CSS/SCSS should be minified during the build.
 During this process, comments, white spaces etc are removed - and multiple scripts are concatenated to one big file (which is positive for compression ratios etc).

-### Image/Picture Rendering
+### Rendering

 **Use WebP format**

 ![](https://badgen.net/badge/Type/NetworkTransmission/purple)

 Images are often responsible for most of the traffic.
 By using the [WebP](https://developers.google.com/speed/webp) format, you can compress graphics lossy or lossless, such that they are 30% smaller than PNGs or JPGs.
 By using the `<picture>` tag, you can support fallbacks for older browsers.

+**Optimize your images**
+- use (lossy) compression
+- consider dithering for your images

 **Lazyly load offscreen images**